Narayana108/razer-blade-16-audio-fix/README.md

 sudo -u "$REAL_USER" XDG_RUNTIME_DIR=$XDG_RUNTIME_DIR systemctl
 ```

+2. Added USB audio devices auto switching

+#### Additional info
+Tested and working on Omarchy 3.5.0 (Arch Linux).

-`RB16_2024_enable_internal_speaker.sh` is a standalone script for quick fix for silent speakers issue (used in testing).
+- `RB16_2024_enable_internal_speaker.sh` is a standalone script for quick fix for silent speakers issue (used in testing).
-`razer-blade-audio-daemon` is a standalone script for audio device switching (used in testing).
+- `razer-blade-audio-daemon` is a standalone script for audio device switching (used in testing).

 ## Quick Install